jacebenson/cedar/docs/versioned_docs/version-2.0/cli-commands.md

 | `--apiRootPath`     | The root path where your api functions are served                 |

 For the full list of Server Configuration settings, see [this documentation](app-configuration-redwood-toml.md#api).
-If you want to format your log output, you can pipe the command to the Redwood LogFormatter:
+If you want to format your log output, you can pipe the command to the Cedar LogFormatter:

 ```
 yarn rw serve api | yarn rw-log-formatter